mikeyobrien/mycoder/README.md

 ### CI/CD Pipeline

-The project uses GitHub Actions for continuous integration and deployment:
+The project uses GitHub Actions for continuous integration:

-- **Non-main branches**: Automatically builds and tests the code
+- A single CI pipeline automatically builds and tests the code on all branches and pull requests to main
-- **Main branch**: Automatically creates releases and publishes to npm

-The release process is managed using [changesets](https://github.com/changesets/changesets) which:
+The release process is managed manually using [changesets](https://github.com/changesets/changesets) which:
 1. Determines version bumps based on commit messages
 2. Generates changelogs

-3. Creates GitHub releases
-4. Publishes to npm
+Releases to GitHub and publishing to npm are performed manually after review.

 ## License